 Consent: Consent means a knowing, voluntary, and affirmatively communicated willingness to mutually participate in a particular sexual activity or behavior.
 Consent must be given by a person with the ability and capacity to exercise free will and make a rational and reasonable judgment.
 Consent may be expressed either by affirmative words or actions, as long as those words or actions create a mutually understandable permission regarding the conditions of sexual activity.
 Consent may be withdrawn at any time.
 Consent cannot be obtained by force, threat, coercion, fraud, manipulation, reasonable fear of injury, intimidation, or through the use of one's mental or physical helplessness or incapacity.
-Consent cannot be implied based upon the mere fact of a previous consensual dating or sexual relationship.
-Consent to engage in sexual activity with one person does not imply Consent to engage in sexual activity with another.
-In order to give effective Consent, one must not be mentally or physically incapacitated (e.g., by alcohol or drugs, unconsciousness, mental disability).
+Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.
+In order to give effective consent, one must not be mentally or physically incapacitated (e.g., by alcohol or drugs, unconsciousness, mental disability).

-The State of Maryland does not have a specific definition of consent in relation to sexual assault; however, the Maryland Annotated Code of Criminal law states: Maryland Criminal Article 3-301 article notes to render Consent, one must not be mentally incapacitated or physically helpless (e.g., by alcohol or drugs, unconsciousness, mental disability).
+The State of Maryland does not have a specific definition of consent in relation to sexual assault; however, the Maryland Annotated Code of Criminal law states: Maryland Criminal Article 3-301 article notes to render consent, one must not be mentally incapacitated or physically helpless (e.g., by alcohol or drugs, unconsciousness, mental disability).